goncalo-codes/goncalo-codes/README.md

 **`Evolving in Programming, line by line of code`**
 <br/><br/><br/>
 Hi, I’m Gonçalo Oliveira, a Multimedia student passionate about programming.
-I focus on building projects that solve real problems for real people, learning every day, exploring new approaches, tackling challenges, and working collaboratively to improve my skills.<br/><br/> On this GitHub, you’ll find future projects that reflect my curiosity, growth, and journey as a developer.
+I want to be a real developer to focus on building projects that solve real problems for real people, learning every day, exploring new approaches, tackling challenges, and working collaboratively to improve my skills.<br/><br/> On this GitHub, you’ll find future projects that reflect my curiosity, growth, and journey as a developer.

 ---